 4.)
-Use compression stockings to keep pressure on superficial veins which are part of the low pressure venous circulation.
+Use compression stockings to keep the pressure on superficial veins which are part of the low-pressure venous circulation.
 This will also help reduce swelling due to fluid retention while you are upright during the day.

-Do not to use ankle or thigh-high stockings that have constrictive bands as they will act like a tourniquet (see above) and can make matters worse.
-Use full length stockings whenever possible.
+Do not to use ankle or thigh-high stockings that have constrictive bands as they will act as a tourniquet (see above) and can make matters worse.
+Use full-length stockings whenever possible.

 Women (after their pregnancy) and men who have severe, symptomatic varicose veins, may consider treatment at some point in their lives: (some, though not all, treatment options are listed below)